kiyagak/WireShark-Portfolio/UDP.md

 4. **Length (in bytes)** of each UDP header field.
 - `2` bytes
-- All four UDP headers combine for a total of `8 bytes`.
+- All four UDP headers combine for a total of `8` bytes.

 5. **Length field meaning**
 - This field is the sum of the `UDP payload` length in bytes and the `UDP header` size in bytes.